 Printed electronics and OLEDs

 Printing OLED panels is indeed possible - or at least printing some of the (many) layers that comprise an OLED panel is entirely possible.
-Many people consider ink-jet printing (and nozzle-printing) technologies to be the leading next-gen OLED deposition technology, as these kinds of processes can produce large-area OLED panels quickly and efficiently.
-Currently there is no commercial production of OLED displays performed using such techniques.
+Some people consider ink-jet printing technologies to be the leading next-gen OLED deposition technology, as these kinds of processes can produce large-area OLED panels quickly and efficiently.
+Currently there is no commercial production of OLED displays performed using such techniques, but this may change in the future.

 Further reading